tharBeDoggies/hackOr_devOpsCLass/README.md

-# notes, howtos, and troubleshooting related to hack u. dev ops class
+# notes and resources related to hack u. dev ops class

 ## what have we here?